 Here is a map of Lyft’s service area in southeastern Louisiana:

-How much does Uber & Lyft in New Orleans cost?
+How Much Does Uber & Lyft Cost to the New Orleans Port?

-Obviously, it depends on the distance you are going, but it also depends on your level of service.
-Uber and Lyft offer different levels of service, depending on how nice of a car you want and how many people are riding.
+Uber and Lyft also offer different levels of service, depending on how nice of a car you want and how many people are riding.
 Here’s the breakdown of the basic services that most people use:

 UberX – Base service, carrying up to four passengers in a typical sedan